40 Myths About Life After 40 Everyone Still Believes

 And becoming a grandparent is your only foreseeable milestone.

 The average age a person first becomes a grandparent is 50, according to 2018 data from the AARP—and it's definitely not the next big milestone in your life.
 You could change your career, pick up a new hobby, or even date someone new.
 Whatever it is, you're in control of your life and your milestones are a reflection of how you choose to live it.

-You've reached your peak
+You've reached your professional peak.

-It's time to dress your age
+It's time to dress your age.

 Actually, you're the boss, and you're officially running the show.